 The brussels sprouts recipe I’m currently swooning over is this Roasted Brussels Sprouts with Avocado and Pecans.
 If you like all three of those ingredients, you can’t go wrong with this recipe.
 My family has a few brussels sprouts avoiders, but I like to make this for the few of us who love them.
 (More for us!)

 For families who love asparagus, this Roasted Asparagus and Mushrooms with Everything Bagel Seasoning cooks in 20 minutes, and this is really a wow!

 These Lemony Green Beans are something I find myself making over and over for guests.
 They cook very quickly, which makes them easy for Thanksgiving.

 For a broccoli option that’s not quite so cheesy but still delicious, this Roasted Broccoli with Lemon and Pecorino-Romano Cheese is easy to throw in the oven when you take the turkey out and this cooks quickly at high heat.

-What’s your favorite green vegetable for Thanksgiving?
-Tell us about the recipe or share a link in the comments.
+What’s your favorite green vegetable for a special meal?
+Tell us about your favorite holiday veggies in the comments.